This page is for the media, booksellers, bloggers, or anyone looking for Deborah Coonts' information.

-The Guardian: Loving Las Vegas: A Local’s Night Out, by Deborah Coonts
+- Loving Las Vegas: A Local's Night Out, The Guardian

-Where do bestselling authors get their ideas?
-1-800-ideas, of course, or so says Deb in this post at Murder She Wrote.
+- Where do bestselling authors get their ideas?
+1-800-ideas of course, Murder She Wrote

-Some like it hot!
-Deborah Coonts talks about mixing sex and murder on Jungle Red Writers
+- Some like it hot!
+Deborah Coonts talks about mixing sex and murder, Jungle Red Writers

-Interview on The Author Biz discussing LUCKY CATCH and the business of being an author.
+The Author Biz: In this interview Deborah discusses Lucky Catch and the business of being an author.
+Listen here.

 RT Book Reviews Interview